Kong/docs.konghq.com/app/enterprise/1.3-x/admin-api/audit-log.md

 ```

 The above interaction with the Admin API would generate a correlating entry in
-the audit log table—querying the audit log via the Admin API returns the details
-of of the interaction above:
+the audit log table.
+Querying the audit log via Admin API returns the details of the interaction above:

 ```
 $ http :8001/audit/requests